neelotpal-d/Python_STL/README.md

 This is the code to slice (planar, same layer thickness) the object stored in the binary STL file in the z direction.
 Replace the `file_name` and the distance between the slices, `S`.
 To determine `S`, the values of `z_min` and `z_max` can be observed.

 *Note that this code was not written to be used to print the objects.
 This is just to visualise the process of slicing used in 3D printing.
-The current version does not include infill.
+The current version does not include infill and **does not produce the G codes**.
 However, the code can be modified to produce printable tool paths.*

 -------------------------------